 How To Get To Quinninup Falls

-If you are visiting Quinninup Falls from one of your Best Accommodation in Margaret River, head north along Caves Road and then turn left down Moses Rock Road.
+If you are visiting Quinninup Falls from Margaret River, head north along Caves Road and then turn left down Moses Rock Road.

 Maybe it’s just me, but I always feel like this intersection sneaks up on me, so if you don’t have your GPS on to tell you to slow down, keep an eye out for Matheson Road on the left, and Flying Fish Cove Wines and Stonefish Wines on the right-hand side, once you see these places you know to slow down.